-You may choose to not start dialysis or not get a kidney transplant.
-And in some cases, people who start dialysis decide to stop.
-Supportive care and treatment to manage your symptoms, without doing dialysis or getting a kidney transplant, is called medical management.
+You may choose not to start dialysis or get a kidney transplant.
+In some cases, people who start dialysis decide to stop.
+Supportive care and treatment to manage your symptoms, without doing dialysis or having a kidney transplant, is called medical management.
+It is important to understand that supportive care and treatment to manage symptoms are not treatments for kidney failure and will not keep you alive.
+These treatments will help you live as comfortably as possible until your body can no longer function.

 How long you will live depends on many things.
-Some people may live without dialysis or a kidney transplant for a while, but others may not live as long.
-Your doctor will help you stay as healthy as possible without those treatments.
+Every person is different and nobody can give you a definite answer to this question.
+Your doctor will help you stay as healthy as possible.

 Ask your doctor about hospice care.
 Most people who choose medical management are able to get hospice care.
 The goal of hospice care is to keep you comfortable and improve your quality of life while you are dying.
 Hospice care can: